xdl/vlcdrill/readme.md

 ## Compatibility

-Have tested it on MacOS and Ubuntu for Vim 8.
-Unlikely to work on Windows because of the unix commands that are used.
+Have tested it on MacOS and Ubuntu.
+Should work on most unix-y systems with the following commands available:

+* `echo`
+* `lsof`
+* `nc`

+Vim 8 is needed for some of the newer functions (e.g. `closure` and `json_decode`).

+## Known Issues

+Some YouTube links don't seem to be recognised on the some of the earlier versions of VLC - try updating VLC if that's the case.